College of Education and Human Development

 The College of Education and Human Development was formed in 1996 through a merger of the Center for Teaching and Learning with three of the departments from the College for Human Resources Development.
-The College includes five academic departments: Counseling Psychology and Community Services (which also includes Recreation & Tourism Studies and Rehabilitation & Human Services); Educational Foundations and Research; Educational Leadership; Kinesiology and Public Health Education; and Teaching and Learning.
-Also affiliated with the College are the Bureau for Educational Services and Applied Research, the University Children’s Center, and the Center for Rural Education and Communities.
+The College includes five academic departments: Counseling Psychology and Community Services (Which also includes Rehabilitation & Human Services); Educational Foundations and Research; Educational Leadership; Kinesiology and Public Health Education; and Teaching and Learning.

 The College of Education and Human Development has the unique mission within the University of fostering healthy human development and learning across the lifespan, beginning in early childhood.
 In support of this mission, the College actively embraces human and cultural diversity as an asset and seeks to weave it throughout all of our activities.
 At both the graduate and undergraduate level, students in EHD develop the skills and self-awareness to become effective professionals and leaders in schools, higher education, human service and wellness organizations.
 In these roles, graduates of EHD empower individuals, families, groups, organizations, and communities to make healthy decisions and lead full and productive lives.
 Through these efforts, graduates serve a vital function in recreating and maintaining a healthy economy and enhanced quality of life.